-- Using this method as a basis is taken the value of a transaction with identical goods. identical goods means goods which are the same in all respects, including

-- a) physical characteristics,

 - b) quality and reputation,

 - c) country of origin,

 - d) producer.

-- 2. Minor differences in appearance would not preclude goods otherwise conforming to the definition from being regarded as identical; if in all other respects these goods correspond to the requirements of paragraph 1.
+- Minor differences in appearance would not preclude goods otherwise conforming to the definition from being regarded as identical; if in all other respects these goods correspond to the requirements of paragraph 1.